SAP-archive/smb-summit-hackathon/README.md

 Final Presentation
 ----------------
 You have 5 minutes to present your code at the end of the hackathon.
 Use it the way you want, but as an advice: focus on your demo and code.
+Don't waste time with slides.

 FAQ
 ---